Esri/insights-scripting-guide/README.md

 3) Create an Insights Python environment using the command ``` conda create -n my_insights_env python=3.6 ```.
 4) Activate the insights Python environment using the command ``` conda activate my_insights_env ```.
 5) Install Jupyter Kernel Gateway using the command ``` conda install -c anaconda jupyter_kernel_gateway=2.1.0```.
-6) Install pandas and NumPy packages along with any other packages you require using the command ``` conda install -c anaconda numpy pandas geopandas```.
+6) Install pandas, GeoPandas, and NumPy packages along with any other packages you require using the command ``` conda install -c anaconda numpy pandas geopandas```.
 7) Add the ArcGIS API for Python using the command ``` conda install -c esri arcgis ```.
 8) Install essential R packages using the command ``` conda install -c r r-essentials ```.
 9) Add the itertools package using the command ``` conda install -c conda-forge r-itertools ```.